 Chapter 7 also works well if you have a substantial income, and the majority of your debt is business debt.
 Here’s why.
 The means test prevents many people from filing for Chapter 7.
 However, when most of your debt is business-related as opposed to consumer debt, you aren’t subject to the Chapter 7 means test income qualification.
 This can be a huge benefit for someone with a personal guarantee liability.

 For instance, suppose that you still owe a significant amount of debt due to a personal guarantee from a failed business.
 However, now you’re making a sizeable income working for someone else.
 You might be able to discharge your debt quickly using Chapter 7 despite a salary that would generally preclude you from filing.
 Assuming, of course, that you aren’t concerned about losing property in Chapter 7.
 Find out if you’re exempt from the means test.

 In Chapter 7 bankruptcy, you might be able to avoid a nonpossessory, non-purchase-money lien.
 To qualify, the creditor can’t have possession of the collateral, and you must have owned the asset before you pledged it as collateral.
 This applies only to certain types of property to the extent the lien impairs your exemptions.
 Exemptions are the laws that allow you to protect property in bankruptcy.

-Nonpossessory, non-purchase-money liens may be avoided on assets such as tools of your trade (up to $5,575), household goods and furnishings, jewelry, and professionally prescribed health aids.
-Keep in mind that you can't avoid them if they are on your house or car (unless the vehicle qualifies as a tool of trade like a delivery truck).
+Nonpossessory, non-purchase-money liens can be avoided on assets such as tools of your trade, household goods and furnishings, jewelry, and professionally prescribed health aids.
+You can't avoid a lien on your house or car (unless the vehicle qualifies as a tool of the trade like a delivery truck).